 We propose architecture and system protocols to build a flexible, efficient, and secure SSI system by utilizing the formal abstraction of AESPs along with permissionless blockchain technology.
-Also, we would like to propose a design and
+Also, we would like to propose a design and construction for realizing a secure SSI to support Sybilresistance based on the AESP-based SSI architecture.

-[†]For brevity, we follow Rafael Pass et al.'s assumption where every instance of AESP shares the same signing key, so that no adversary can trace the originator of σ_M .
-See Sect.
-9.2 for detailed discussion.
+1For brevity, we follow Rafael Pass et al.'s assumption where every instance of AESP shares the same signing key, so that no adversary can trace the originator of σ_M .
+See section 9.2 for detailed discussion.

-^{††}The notation here is modified from their original paper to adjust the following descriptions in this paper, but the meaning is equivalent.
+$^{^{2}}$ The notation here is modified from their original paper to adjust the following descriptions in this paper, but the meaning is equivalent.

-Fig. 4 Overview of the Proposed Architecture and the AESP Enclave Operations of Install() and Resume()
+Fig.4 Overview of the Proposed Architecture and the AESP Enclave Operations of Install() and Resume()